 At the end of my active addiction, I had come to the conclusion, as many suffering addicts do, that I was unworthy of the life I was living; that everyone would be better off without me.
 I made a decision to walk away from my life.
 My plan, and I admit it was a terrible plan, was to buy enough of my substance to hopefully put an end to all of the misery.
 My hope was to finally find peace, and I truly believed I was doing everyone in my life a favor.
 I believed, with every breath I took, that I would be giving the people in my life who loved me peace as well.

 I was considered a missing person for 5 days.
-For 5 long days my daughter, husband and family didn’t know if I was dead or alive.
-Sadly, I hadn’t even thought about what would happen if my disappearance actually DID mean something to them; the people who still saw something in me that I just couldn’t see in myself.
+For 5 long days my daughter, husband , family and friends didn’t know if I was dead or alive.
+Sadly, I hadn’t even thought about what would happen if my disappearance actually did mean something to them – the people who still saw something in me that I just couldn’t see in myself.

 I remember the night the police officer found me.
 I could barely walk, I hadn’t eaten in almost a week and I was in the same clothing I was wearing when I left.
 I remember being furious with that officer for finding me.
 I was not a lady that night, and I am sure I did nothing to deserve that officer’s respect.
 As I was escorted to the crisis center, and then lawfully committed to the mental health facility, I was unrecognizable.